Abytzu/custom-enchants/README.md

 ## 🔧 Anvil Improvements

 - **Zero XP rename** — Renaming an item with no other changes costs 0 XP
-- **Item return on close** — Items left in anvil input slots are returned to your inventory when you close the screen
 - **Color codes** — Use `&` or `§` color codes in the rename field

 ---